nuruzzaman-pfy/nuruzzaman-pfy/README.md

 ### Hi there 👋, My Name is Nuruzzaman
 #### I am a Front-End Web Developer.
-I am a Front-End Web Developer.
 I'm very passionate and dedicated to my work.
 I have acquired the skills and knowledge necessary to make your project a success.
 I have completed some project during my training season.
 I enjoy every step of the work process, from discussion and collaboration.

 Skills: HTML / CSS / Jqery / Wordpress / Photoshop / MS Office